ChongYou/subspace-clustering/README.md

 ```

 # Results on synthetic data
-We compare different clustering methods on synthetically generated data that is sampled from a union of subspaces.
+We compare EnSC and SSC-OMP with the k-means and spectral clustering algorithms on synthetically generated dataset where data is sampled from a union of subspaces.
 See the file run_synthetic.py for details.

 The following two figures report the clustering accuracy and running time as the scale of the dataset increases from 500 to 0.5 million.

 ![image](https://github.com/ChongYou/subspace-clustering/blob/master/figs/synthetic_acc.png)    ![image](https://github.com/ChongYou/subspace-clustering/blob/master/figs/synthetic_time.png)